List of Rambo characters: John James Rambo

 John James Rambo is an iconic titular character and the protagonist of the Rambo franchise.
 A former Vietnam War veteran and highly skilled Green Beret, Rambo returned from the war as a decorated, but disturbed hero.
 He is filled with self-loathing and hates killing, but is willing to use his skills to protect those close to him.
 This is the general plot line of the three First Blood sequels.
 The main character of the series, Rambo appears in all the films.
 The only character to come close to this is Sam Trautman, his mentor, and commander in Vietnam.

-He is played by Sylvester Stallone in the five films, as well as the video game Mortal Kombat 11 DLC Kombat Pack 2 and voiced by Neil Ross in the animated series.
+He is played by Sylvester Stallone in five films, and Noah Centineo in the prequel, as well as the video game Mortal Kombat 11 DLC Kombat Pack 2 and voiced by Neil Ross in the animated series.

 Colonel Samuel Richard "Sam" Trautman

 Colonel Samuel Richard "Sam" Trautman is the secondary character in the franchise.
 He was born on July 6, 1929, in Columbus, Ohio.
 After graduating from Hilldale High School in his hometown and receiving a B.A. in Sociology from University of Texas in 1950, Trautman joined the United States Army through the ROTC.
 It is also possible that he enlisted during World War II.
 After serving in the Korean War, Trautman joined the fledgling Special Forces and was promoted to captain.
 At the start of the Vietnam War, Trautman began his first combat tour as an adviser to the ARVN.
 Following his return to the United States, Trautman was selected to form a special forces unit along the lines of S.O.G.
 It was here that Trautman first met John Rambo, who at that time was a young man who had left both his home and an abusive father.
 Over the months in training, Trautman became a substitute father for the young Rambo, especially as Rambo was the youngest of the group.
 When Trautman completed the group's Special Forces training, they were sent on the first of two tours of Vietnam.
 Trautman's team received the code name of Baker Team and usually consisted of eight men.

 The known members of Baker Team were John Rambo, Delmore Barry, Joseph "Joey" Danforth, Manuel "Loco" Ortega, Paul Messner, Delbert Krackheur, Giuseppe "Greasy Cunt" Colletta, and Ralph Jorghenson.
 Rambo, Barry, and Trautman are said to be Baker Team's only surviving members from Vietnam, though Barry eventually dies of cancer the summer prior to the events of First Blood.

-He is played by Richard Crenna in the first three Rambo films and voiced by Alan Oppenheimer in the animated series.
+He is played by Richard Crenna in the first three Rambo films, David Harbour in the prequel, and voiced by Alan Oppenheimer in the animated series.